opencv/opencv/doc/tutorials/introduction/clojure-java/clojure-dev-intro.rst

                      [opencv/opencv "2.4.7"] ; added line
                      [opencv/opencv-native "2.4.7"]]) ;added line

-    NOTE 4: The Clojure Programming Language is an artifact too.
+Note that The Clojure Programming Language is an artifact too.
 This is why Clojure is called an hosted language.

 To verify that everything went right issue the ``lein deps`` task.
 The very first time you run a ``lein`` task it will take sometimes to